Physocarpus malvaceus: Distribution and habitat

-(Calamagrostis rubescens).
+Ecology

+The shrub is associated with plant species such as oceanspray (Holodiscus discolor), common snowberry (Symphoricarpos albus), mountain snowberry (S. oreophilus), white spirea (Spiraea betulifolia), serviceberry (Amelanchier alnifolia), creeping Oregon-grape (Mahonia repens), and pinegrass (Calamagrostis rubescens).
 This shrub is codominant with Douglas-fir in a common plant community.

 This shrub is a pioneer species that increases after disturbance and decreases as the overstory grows back and shades it out.
 It grows rapidly after events such as wildfire, sprouting up from its rhizomes.
 It is considered a "fire-resistant" plant.
 It survives fire and resprouts, becoming more common on burned sites than unburned.

 This is not a favored food plant among wild and domesticated herbivores.
 It does provide good cover for small animals.
 The Dusky Flycatcher (Empidonax oberholseri) nests in it.

 This plant is known to hamper regeneration of forest habitat after disturbance such as fire or logging.
 It outcompetes new conifer seedlings.
 It is controlled with herbicide spray in some regions.